 Lactic acidosis is a metabolic acidosis due to increased lactic acid levels, resulting in decreased pH in body tissues and blood.
 This complication is very common in type 2 diabetes mellitus patients who are on Metformin therapy.
 Elevated lactate is indicative of tissue hypoxia, hypoperfusion, and state of acute circulatory failure Lactic acidosis is characterized by lactate levels below 5 mmol/L and serum pH below 7.35.

-These include Triad of signs and symptoms observed in patients:
+These include a Triad of signs and symptoms observed in patients: